f5devcentral/f5-automation-labs/docs/class3/module1/lab2/address-list.rst

 **Example Response**

-.. note:: A test address list has already been created on the BIG-IP for demonstration purposes.
+..
+NOTE:: A test address list has already been created on the BIG-IP for demonstration purposes.

 ::